bastibe/transplant/README.md

 want to use a different version of Matlab, or `matlab` is not in PATH, use `Matlab(executable='/path/to/matlab')`.

-By default, Matlab is called with `-nodesktop` and `-nosplash`, so no IDE or splash screen show up.
-If you want to use different arguments, you can supply them like this: `Matlab(arguments=('-nodesktop', '-nosplash', '-c licensefile' , '-nojvm'))`.
-Note that `'-nojvm'` will speed up startup considerably, but you won't be able to open figures any more.
+By default, Matlab is called with `-nodesktop` and `-nosplash` (and `-minimize` on Windows), so no IDE or splash screen show up.
+You can change this by setting `desktop=True`.

+You can start Matlab without loading the Java-based GUI system (`'-nojvm'`) by setting `jvm=False`.
+This will speed up startup considerably, but you won't be able to open figures any more.

+If you want to start Matlab with additional command line arguments, you can supply them like this: `Matlab(arguments=['-c licensefile'])`.

 By default, Matlab will be started on the local machine.
 To start Matlab on a different computer, supply the IP address of that